 History of America’s Other Revolution: The Anti-Rent Wars

-America’s other revolution, the Anti-Rent Wars, forever changed the Valley — and the nation
+America’s lesser-known revolution, the Anti-Rent Wars, forever changed the Hudson Valley — and the nation.

 On July 4, 1776, a small but steadfast group of North American rebels banded together, vowed to fight for their freedom and independence, and led an unlikely but ultimately successful escape from the shackles of Old-World European domination.